great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/data_assistants/how_to_create_an_expectation_suite_with_the_onboarding_data_assistant.md

  be using a Batch Request that covers multiple Batches.
 For the purposes of this demo, the Data Source that our Batch Request queries will consist of a sample of the New York taxi trip data.

-This is the configuration that you will use for your `Data Source`:
+This is the configuration that you will use for your `Datasource`:

 ```python name="tests/integration/docusaurus/expectations/data_assistants/how_to_create_an_expectation_suite_with_the_onboarding_data_assistant.py datasource_config"
 ```